NatasaMiric/rock-papper-scissors/README.md

   [Adobe Color](https://color.adobe.com/create/color-wheel) - was used for creating a color palette.

+  [Font Awesome](https://fontawesome.com/) - was used for the social media icons.

 ## Testing

   Testing was conducted throughout the website development with the help of Dev Tools.
 External links are tested on all browsers and they are opening in a new tab and lead to intended destination.